sakshipink/CSC510_HW_2-3/README.md

 ## Experimentation setup

-Helo from VIjay

-NOTE: *Below is just an idea of how we can go about - any changes is appreciated lol *
+NOTE: **Below is just an idea of how we can go about - any suggestions are appreciated**
 - Use repl to run the desired script.
 Repl supports `Python, Ruby and Golang`
-- (How are we testing?)
+- How are we testing?
-  - Introduce bugs and ask them to debug
+  - Introduce bugs in the code
-  - Give the entire script and just see if they can understand it
-- Have a Google form to have a survey to see which language they found most easy to understand [Come up with common questions]
+  - Get information from volunteers about their experitise in the available languages (survey)
+  - Ask for volunteers who are unfamiliar with the language to debug the code
+  - Provide the volunteers with Unit test codes to verify successfull debugging
+  - Actively monitor the volunteers for time taken to debug each bug and classify the ease of debugging syntactical and logical errors in different languages
+- Have a post survey with each volunteer about the test experience.
 - We as the people conducting experiements need to agree on "tags/categories" to put the behavior of our subjects into and have separate google sheet to write this out as well.